yofabronecoforo/C6EGHV/README.md

 # Conflicts
 If your mod alters any _existing_ Goody Hut (sub)types, unless it is also using a ludicrously high load order to apply these changes, they will likely be overwritten by EGHV due to its ridiculously high load order.
 Conflicts __will__ arise _regardless of relative load order_ if these alterations deviate substantially from those of EGHV.

-EGHV adds the following custom table(s) to the game's Configuration database:
+EGHV adds the following custom tables to the game's Configuration database:
 - ContentFlags
 - TribalVillages

 If your mod uses any similarly-named tables, conflicts _may_ arise.

-EGHV adds new item(s) to and/or modifies existing item(s) in the following table(s) in the game's Gameplay database:
+EGHV adds new item(s) to and/or modifies existing item(s) in the following tables in the game's Gameplay database:
 - Types
 - TypeTags
 - Building